How to Create a Mobile App: A Complete Development Guide

 It’s never too early to start building your brand.
 And once your app is released, this should become an even bigger priority.

-Your image and your brand need to capture the essence of your app’s purpose.
+Your image and brand must capture the essence of your app’s purpose.

 Effective visual identity and design go a long way towards promoting interest and awareness in your app.